 The interior design was done by Roman & Williams, who have done killer work for the Ace among other.

 Sydel and Yucaipa have plans to open at least ten more locations within the next few years.

 I love my hometown, but it hasn’t been a hot spot for cool fashion brands in a while.
-Cool car companies, sure (Yes, Ford, GM and Chrysler are cool).
-However, one new company is about to change all of that.
+One new company is about to change all of that.
 Shinola, a new brand that takes its name from an old brand of shoe polish known mainly for a popular mid-century phrase “You don’t know shit from Shinola”, decided to set up shop in Detroit and make it their permanent headquarters.
 After a few years of R&D, Shinola is finally ready to start selling its line of American made watches, bicycles, leather goods and journals.
 And I can already tell they’re going to do a damn fine job at it…Now you know shit from Shinola.

 Flipping through the new issue of Monocle I came across an article about the newly opened Oyster Inn on Waiheke Island in New Zealand.
 Similar to Ruschmeyer’s in Montauk, the owners put thought into every element.
 I love places like this.

 White isn’t a color that usually conveys warmth, some don’t even consider it a color at all.
 When most people see a stark white room their first instinct is to paint.
 However, check out these examples of how white walls (and even floor) can be more powerful than any other color in the spectrum.
 Never underestimate the power of white.

 Inspired by the old world utilitarian ideal of making something that is “built to last,” Izola and Aesthetic Movement have curated a collection of whimsical objects with a masculine sense of antiquity.